blurgyy/dt/docs/config/key-references.md

 Renaming rules, appends to [global.rename](#rename).

 Rules defined here will be appended to globally defined renaming.
-For full explanation and usage, see [Features Manipulation] (/features/03-filename-manipulating).
+For full explanation and usage, see [Filename Manipulation](/features/03-filename-manipulating).